Diversity Affairs Office

 - In compliance with UW and College of Engineering policy, masks are required at all times.

-- No more than three individuals are permitted in the back-room space at any one time to allow for appropriate social distancing.
+- No more than two individuals are permitted in the back-room space at any one time to allow for appropriate social distancing.

 - Appliances such as the coffee maker, toaster and other items previously available for common use in the back-room will not be accessible to students.
 Whiteboards will still be available.